NordicSemiconductor/asset-tracker-cloud-docs/docs/device-cloud-protocol/TransportAndData.rst

 Transport and Data Protocol
 ###########################

-The *Asset Tracker Cloud Example* uses LTE-m, MQTT and JSON as its main communication protocol between the device and the cloud.
+The *nRF Asset Tracker* uses LTE-m, MQTT and JSON as its main communication protocol between the device and the cloud.

 LTE-m for the cellular connection
 *********************************